Katrify/my-fastapi-project/README.md

 ### Laboratory Activity #4: Advanced API Implementation
 This activity focuses on advanced API development by implementing **versioning, authentication, and HTTP exception handling** in FastAPI.
 Students will create two API versions (`apiv1` and `apiv2`) while ensuring proper HTTP status codes and error handling.
 Additionally, environment variables will be used to manage API keys securely, reinforcing best practices in API security and deployment.

+###Laboratory Activity #5: Deploying API in Cloud

+This activity focuses on developing and deploying an API to a cloud platform.
+Students will deploy their Laboratory Activity #4 project to Render, following the provided deployment guide.
+This hands-on exercise helps students understand cloud deployment, service hosting, and API accessibility over the internet.